AlibabaCloudDocs/hologram/intl.en-US/Best Practices/Data warehouse construction/Build a real-time data warehouse and display data analytics results.md

 This topic describes how to connect Hologres to Realtime Compute to build a real-time data warehouse and then connect Hologres to a Business Intelligence \(BI\) tool to display data analytics results.

 -   A Hologres instance is purchased and a development tool is connected to the instance.
-For more information, see [Quick start to HoloStudio](/intl.en-US/HoloStudio/Quick start to HoloStudio.md) or Quick start to HoloWeb.
+For more information, see Quick start to HoloWeb.
 -   Realtime Compute is activated.
-For more information, see [Activate Realtime Compute and create a project](/intl.en-US/Exclusive Mode/Preparation/Activate Realtime Compute and create a project.md).

     **Note:** Make sure that you activate the Realtime Compute and Hologres services in the same region.